radareorg/radare2-book/tools/rasm2/assemble.md

 5090
 ```

 As you have seen, rasm2 can assemble one or many instructions.
-In line by separating them with a semicolon ;, but can also read that from a file, using generic nasm/gas/.. syntax and directives.
+In line by separating them with a semicolon `;`, but can also read that from a file, using generic nasm/gas/.. syntax and directives.
 You can check the rasm2 manpage for more details on this.

-The pa and pad are subcommands of print, which means that they will only print (assembly or disassembly).
-But if you want to actually write the instruction you may want to use wa or wx (with the bytes appended)
+The `pa` and `pad` are a subcommands of print, what means they will only print assembly or disassembly.
+In case you want to actually write the instruction it is required to use `wa` or `wx` commands with the assembly string or bytes appended.

-The assembler understands the following input languages and their flavors: x86 (Intel and AT&T variants), olly (OllyDBG syntax), powerpc (PowerPC), arm and java.
+The assembler understands the following input languages and their flavors: `x86` (Intel and AT&T variants), `olly` (OllyDBG syntax), `powerpc` (PowerPC), `arm` and `java`.
 For Intel syntax, rasm2 tries to mimic NASM or GAS.

 There are several examples in the rasm2 source code directory.
 Consult them to understand how you can assemble a raw binary file from a rasm2 description.